Global News Morning: History

-After being rebranded as Global, Global Montreal aired a live two and a half-hour (and subsequently three) hour weekday morning magazine program called This Morning Live.
-It was aired in place of cartoons that aired on most Global stations weekday mornings because Quebec provincial law requires children's programming to be shown weekdays commercial-free over the air.
-A side benefit of this was that it added enough Canadian content to the station's schedule that it could air American talk shows in the afternoon.
+After CKMI adopted the Global branding, it aired a live two-and-a-half-hour, and later three-hour, weekday morning magazine program titled This Morning Live.
+It aired in place of the cartoons carried by most Global stations on weekday mornings because Quebec law required children's programming broadcast over the air on weekdays to be commercial-free.
+The locally produced program also contributed Canadian content hours to the station's schedule.

-The cancellation of This Morning Live was announced in late 2007 and the last program was broadcast on February 27, 2008.
-To partially make up for the loss of locally produced broadcast hours, the station brought back News Final, which was cancelled in June 2006 due to low ratings.
+The cancellation of This Morning Live was announced in late 2007, and its final episode aired on February 27, 2008.
+To partially replace the lost locally produced programming, the station reinstated News Final, which had previously been cancelled in June 2006 because of low ratings.

-Long-time Global News Morning personalities Camille Ross and Jessica Laventure both left the show in June 2016.
-On June 22, Camille Ross announced her departure and officially left on June 23 to move to London, Ontario.
-Jessica Laventure left on June 30 to work in Punta Cana.
+Camille Ross and Jessica Laventure both left Global News Morning in June 2016.
+Ross announced her departure on June 22 and left the following day to move to London, Ontario.
+Laventure left on June 30 to work in Punta Cana.